https://www.ouhsc.edu/academicaffairs/academic-affairs Parent Page: Academic Affairs id: 2267 Active Page: Faculty and Administrationid:35208

 ADD A NEW PROGRAM PRE-PROPOSAL

-Add a new degree, certificate, major/option, or delivery location (e.g. Tulsa), the first step is to complete and submit the Vice Provost's Office for Academic Affairs Pre-Proposal form.
+Add a new degree, certificate, major/option, or delivery location (e.g., within Oklahoma; not on the OKC OU Health Campus), the first step is to complete and submit the New Program Pre-Proposal form to the Office of the Vice Provost for Academic Affairs.

 Open Pre-Proposal Form